Aerial view of iReach building beside the City Hospital in Belfast

 - NICRF Patient

-State-of-the-art facilities will support early-stage biotech and med-tech companies, drive research activity, and enhance Northern Ireland's capacity to attract and conduct leading national and international clinical trials.
+Its state-of-the-art facilities will support early-stage biotech and med-tech companies, increase research activity, and strengthen Northern Ireland’s capacity to attract and conduct leading national and international clinical trials.

-By leveraging co-location and collaboration, iREACH Health will shape future skills, provide new employment opportunities, and strengthen career pathways, building a skilled workforce to drive long-term productivity and economic growth.
+By leveraging co-location and collaboration, iREACH Health will shape future skills needs, create new employment opportunities, and strengthen Northern Ireland’s position as a destination of choice for clinical research—delivering long-term productivity gains and meaningful benefits for the entire community.

 Nurse walking with arm around patient